Karen-Najafzadeh/Numerical-Calculations/Newton's divided differences method for interpolation/README.md

 $$ P(x)\ =x^2 $$

+Tadaaaaa, Beautiful isn't it?

 # algorithm
 I came up with this idea that we can consider $f(x)$ column as a variable named **left_column** and the first divided difference as an empty list called **right_column**.
-Then we can calculate the values for this column and append them in the **right_column** list.
+Then we can calculate the operations showed in the previous figure for each column and append them to its **right_column** list.
 When we're done with all the calculations for the first divided difference, we append right_column[0] to a list defined to store the divided differences coefficients called **Coefficient**.
 Then we change the columns, (left_column = right_column and right_column = [] ) and we start to do the same for second divided difference and third and ...

 ![divided difference](https://github.com/Karen-Najafzadeh/Numerical-Calculations/assets/106056574/be29a894-8cc2-4816-b692-5c09f34962b7)